-March 06, 2025 Last Updated: April 22, 2025 by Anthony Riccio
+March 06, 2025 Last Updated: September 11, 2025 by Anthony Riccio

 Receiving notice of a board investigation can be an unsettling experience for any psychologist.
 Years of education, training, and professional reputation may suddenly feel at risk.
 Whether the complaint stems from a misunderstanding, a professional disagreement, or a more serious allegation, navigating the investigation process can be complex and challenging.

 Understanding how board investigations work, what rights psychologists have, and the best steps to take can significantly affect the outcome of your case.
-Responding strategically and securing the proper legal guidance can help protect a professional license and ensure a fair review.
+Responding strategically and securing proper legal guidance can help protect a professional license and ensure a fair review.
 Accessing reliable psychologist license defense resources can provide valuable insight into how to approach disciplinary investigations with confidence and clarity.

 This guide provides a clear breakdown of the Massachusetts Board of Registration of Psychologists (BORP) investigation process, common reasons for complaints, and practical steps to handle the situation effectively.